 With all the settings available for players to customize on PC it can be quite daunting.
 However, one thing that’s important in all competitive first-person shooters is a high FPS.

 Professional Apex players and streamers spend thousands of dollars building PCs to give them the best performance.
-Using the optimal settings for your rig, you don’t have to spend hundreds of dollars to get a decent FPS.
+Using the optimal settings for your rig, you don’t have to spend hundreds of dollars to get a decent FPS in Apex Legends Season 14.

 - PC requirements